AndresQuichimbo/CUWALID/docs/source/dryp_model.rst

 inside the model domain, the simulation will stop.
 Note that at least one point coordinate should be specified, otherwise, an error will be produced.

-Coordinate files must be specified in the following lines of the main input file:
+Coordinate files can be specified under the 'RESULTS AND OUTPUT DIRECTORIES' in the main configuration file:

-* line 77: File of coordinates for surface component.
-* line 79: File of coordinates for unsaturated zone.
-* line 81: File of coordinates for saturated zone.

 Point result file are named with the model name followed by aletter p and the name of the variable at the end.